tiy-dallas-march-2016-fee/git-katas/kata-1.md

 ```
 * Step 16: Go to GitHub.
 Refresh your repo page.
 You *should* see your file.
 * Step 17: Congratulate yourself!
 You have checked your code in to your local repo and up on GitHub.

+## Short Version

+* Step 1: Go to [GitHub](https://github.com) and login if you are not currently logged in.
+* Step 2: Create a new repository.
+* Step 3: Go in your terminal to where you keep your code on your laptop.
+* Step 4: Clone the repo you created in step 2.
+* Step 5: Change into that directory so you are at the root folder of that Git repository.
+* Step 6: Create an html file named `page.html`.
+* Step 7: Create a simple web page with a paragraph that says `Hello Git kata!`
+* Step 8: Now we will make git track the changes.
+Issue this command in the terminal: `git add page.html`.
+* Step 9: Issue the `git commit -m "committing new page"`.
+The change is now committed locally.
+* Step 10: Issue the command `git push`.
+* Step 11: Go to GitHub.
+Refresh your repo page.
+You *should* see your file.
+* Step 12: Congratulate yourself!
+You have checked your code in to your local repo and up on GitHub.